Introduction to Data Visualization

 Data Visualization as the Solution to Problems

-The presentation of results is best done through visualization of the data.
+The presentation of results is best done through the visualization of the data.
 Statistical formulas may hold fascinating meaning for the data sciences team.
 They are already intimately familiar with the details, but they are nothing more than just lifeless numbers to the lay business user.

 Statistics need to be made more easily understandable through the right data visualization technique and brought to life with the right story to present them.
 But, unfortunately, knowing how to use them effectively is more an art than a science.